isomerpages/seab-corp/_issue-1-2025-seablink/SEAB's Journey with eExaminations: Updates for 2024.md

 e-Examinations;</p>
 </li>
 <li>
-<p>provided media resources such as online guides &nbsp;to familiarise educators
+<p>provided media resources such as online guides to familiarise educators
-and students &nbsp;with the eExam system interface and processes; and</p>
+and students with the eExam system interface and processes; and</p>
 </li>
 <li>
 <p>organised practice sessions (PS) for students to &nbsp;familiarise themselves
-with the eExam system interface and features .</p>
+with the eExam system interface and features.</p>
 </li>
 </ul>
 <p>This article shares the latest development in SEAB’s push towards modernising